-TYPE OF CONTROL TYPE OF ARE FACTOR a.
+TYPE OF CONTROL TYPE OF ARE A FACTOR a.
 To qualify for any of the Power Adjustment Factors in this table, the installation shall comply with the applicable requirements in Section 140.6(a)2 b.
-Only one PAF may be used for each qualifying luminaire unless combined below. c.
+Only one PAF may be used for each qualifying luminaire unless combined below.c.
 Lighting controls that are required for compliance with Part 6 shall not be eligible for a PAF 1.
-Daylight Dimming plus OFF Control Luminaires Gene eral lighting luminaires in or primary sidelit daylit zone 0.1 2.
-Occupant Sensing Controls in Large Open Plan Office Spaces One sensor controlling an No larger than 125 square feet 0.400.30 Greater than 250 Square Feet area that is: From 126 to 250 square feet 0.30_0.20 From 251 to 500 square feet 0.20 3.Institutional Tuning Luminaires in non-daylit areas.
-Luminaires that qualify for other PAFs in this table may also qualify for this tuning PAF.
-0.10 ylit areas.
-Luminaires that PAFs in this table may also uning PAF.
-0.05 4.
+Daylight Dimming plus OFF Control eral lighting luminaires in e or primary sidelit daylit zone 0.1 2.
+Occupant Sensing Controls in Large Open Plan Office Spaces One sensor controlling an No larger than 125 square feet 0.40 0.30 Greater than 250 Square Feet area that is: From 126 to 250 square feet 0.30 0.20 From 251 to 500 square feet 0.20 3.Institutional Tuning that qualify for other PAFs in this table may also qualify for this tuning PAF.
+0.10 0.05 4.
 Demand Responsive Control All building types of 10,000 square feet or smaller.
 Luminaires that qualify for other PAFs in this table may also qualify for this demand responsive control PAF 0.05 5.
-Clerestory Fenestration LuminairesGeneral lighting luminairesin0.05daylit areas adjacent to the clerestory.Luminaires that qualify for daylight dimmingplus OFF control may also qualify for thisPAF.
-0.05
+Clerestory Fenestration Luminaires General lighting luminaires in daylit areas adjacent to the clerestory.
+Luminaires that qualify for daylight dimming plus OFF control may also qualify for this daylit areas adjacent to the clerestory.
+Luminaires that qualify for daylight dimming 0.05